LiMinggang/madedit-mod/README.txt

      Furthermore, you can use MadPython to do more!!!
-     [-h], help, Displays help on the command line parameters [-f], force, Edit and save file ignoring the ReadOnly flag(For the files in command line) [-s], silent, Disables the GUI
-     [-m], madpython, Specify MadPython file to be run on the file [-r], recursive, Recursively run on files of subdirectories [-w], wildcard, Enable wildcard support in file name\n(line number would be disabled because it used '*') [files], File(s) to be opened
+     [-h], help, Displays help on the command line parameters [-f], force, Edit and save file ignoring the ReadOnly flag(For the files in command line) [-s], silent, Disables the GUI(would close the file automatically after done if another instance is running) [-x], eXit, Exit MadEdit(mark as done working with previous "Silent" instance!
+Can also close the UI) [-m], madpython, Specify MadPython file to be run on the file [-r], recursive, Recursively run on files of subdirectories [-w], wildcard, Enable wildcard support in file name(line number would be disabled because it used '*') [files], File(s) to be opened
      Eg: madedit -s -m madpytho.mpy ./1.txt /tmp/2.txt
-3.New: Automatically advance number for new file in NoNameXX 4.New: Change insert mode to insertion while changing from hex to text mode 5.New: Use indent size of current line instead of the last line that has non-space/tab char 6.New: Add Spanish dictionary in release since a lot of downloads from Spanish
+3.New: Automatically advance number for new file in NoNameXX if already opened a file with the same name 4.New: Change insert mode to insertion while changing from hex to text mode 5.New: Use indent size of current line instead of the last line that has non-space/tab char 6.New: Add Spanish dictionary in release since a lot of downloads from Spanish